RustyPripyat/Bob-Lib/README.md

 Using these methods within the `GoalTracker` ensures a systematic way of managing and updating goals based on the actions performed by the robot.

+## Enhanced Map

+The enhanced map is one other functionality of our tool, it allows to have a richer robot map augmented with better coordinates tracking and customizable pins.

+### Custom pins

+todo!

+### Absolute coordinates

+todo!

+### Mandatory Interfaces

+todo!

 ## Installation

 Add this library as a dependency in your `Cargo.toml` file: